 TG: It seems like it’s all 3D in your head because of the way your eyes are moving out here and your hands are describing it in space.

 BC: Yes, it’s like a hologram in front of me.

 TG: After comparing the food image/memory with multiple wine images, do you just “taste” them so to speak?

 TG: Do images of labels or bottles pop up with the wines or what happens?

 BC: I picture the whole wine--the bottle and the label.
 Sometimes I might get a couple of labels for a dish and the one that’s closer to me internally is usually the one that works better.

-BC: The first thing is varietal identification, then old world or new world and style identification—breaking down very simply those points.
-Do I recognize the wine, the producer and the other things?
+BC: The first thing is varietal identification; then old world or new world and style identification and breaking down very simply those points.
+Then, do I recognize the wine, the producer, and the other things?

 TG: What are important criteria for anyone tasting to be able to do a good job?
 That would include glassware, environment etc.

 BC: Your nose and aromatic identification.
 Even before I lost my sense of smell, I liked the taste of wine but really preferred the nose aspect of it.

 TG: What about equipment?
 What do you need?